Fairfax County Key Industries

 The success of Fairfax County key industries is evident in the region’s economic expansion — and the driving force is the technology sector.
 We’re currently home to 8,800 technology firms, ranging from high-profile, publicly held companies to entrepreneurial start-ups.
 Knowledge-based enterprises directly employ more than 152,000 people in Fairfax County.
 All thrive, thanks to easy access to business, consumer, and federal customer markets.

-Professional, scientific and technical services account for 28 percent of employment in the county (four times the national average).
-Other industries rely on Fairfax County’s large pool of executive, management and financial workers.
+Technical, scientific, and professional services account for 25 percent of employment in the county (four times the national average).
+Other key industries rely on Fairfax County’s large pool of executive, management, and financial workers.
 And it is a young workforce: One-third of the county’s professional and technical jobs are held by young adults ages 19 to 34.

-Ten Fortune 500 firms are headquartered here: Beacon Roofing Supply, Booz Allen Hamilton, Capital One, DXC Technology, Freddie Mac, General Dynamics, Hilton, Leidos, Northrop Grumman and NVR.
+Several Fortune 500 firms are headquartered here in Fairfax County, including Beacon Roofing Supply, Booz Allen Hamilton, Capital One, Freddie Mac, General Dynamics, Leidos, Northrop Grumman, NVR, and SAIC.
 But that is just the beginning of Fairfax County’s business story.
 We’re home to innovative startups, hundreds of companies from other countries, and a vibrant minority business community.

 When moving to Fairfax County, businesses have their choice of several top areas in close proximity to our nation’s capital, including Alexandria, Arlington, Chantilly, Falls Church, Herndon, McLean, and Reston.
 Fairfax is also conveniently located near other populous areas, including Richmond, New York City, Philadelphia, and our neighboring state of Maryland.